-This fee recovers labor, vehicle, material, equipment and overhead costs incurred when a plug must be installed to stop the flow of water to the customer after other methods have been overridden or undone by the customer.
+This fee recovers labor, vehicle, tools, materials, supplies, equipment, and overhead costs incurred when a plug must be installed to stop the flow of water to the customer after other methods have been overridden or undone by the customer.
 When the plug is being removed, the fee excludes the cost of a plug.